-Serbia mining: New mining law to boost mining exploration and FDI28.
-August 2015. / Mining
+Serbia mining: New mining law to boost mining exploration and FDI, Mining

 The Mining Law will be changed in order to make the legal framework for attraction new foreign investment.
 It is planned to open five new pits that will bring investment of five billion dollars.